michaeleisel/Exeggutor/README.md

 # Exeggutor 🌴

-#### A Simple, Capable, and Unified Interface for Running Subprocesses in Ruby
+#### A Simple, Capable, and Unified Interface for Managing Subprocesses in Ruby

 Tired of juggling between `system(...)`, `` `...` ``, and `Open3`?
 Exeggutor provides one simple method that a handles many different use cases - safely spawn processes with real-time output, captured stdout/stderr, and sane error handling.